GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 It’s critically important that we have a state legislature that respects our democracy and the votes of Wisconsinites.”

-Wisconsin Assembly Minority Leader Greta Neubauer, AD-66
+Wisconsin State Assembly Minority Leader Greta Neubauer, AD-66

 THE OPPORTUNITY